deeplearning4j/deeplearning4j/programmingguide/dl4j_examplesexplained.md

 In this example, the CSV (comma-separated values) RecordReader handles loading and parsing the data.

-There is no header in the csv file, so the first entry of data is at line 0.
+There is no header in the CSV file, so the first entry of data is at line 0.
 Specify 0 lines to skip in the file.
 The file delimiter, used to separate data is a comma.

 **Instantiate the RecordReader class**